ros2/ros2_documentation/source/Tutorials/Advanced/Simulators/O3DE/Setting-Up-Simulation-O3DE-Basic.rst

 Before you begin, ensure that you have the following installed:

 - O3DE set up on your machine.
-For instructions, refer to the ``Setting Up O3DE from GitHub`` guide.
+For instructions, follow the `O3DE installation for Ubuntu <Installation-Ubuntu>` guide.
 - ROS 2 (Foxy or later) installed on your system.
 - The ``o3de-extras`` repository cloned locally.